-The business has existed for so long, and the industry veteran staff have accomplished a lot during that time, but as the organization and individuals get older, it’s harder to keep up with the rapid rates of change in the investment management industry, especially as it relates to technology.
+The business has existed for so long, and the veteran staff have accomplished a lot during that time, but as the organization and individuals get older, it might be harder to keep up with the rapid rates of change in the investment management industry, especially as it relates to technology.

 The most important thing is being aware of where the organization is potentially lagging behind, and if current staff are not capable of making necessary changes, then they should assemble a team who can do the job.

 Whether it’s hiring in-house or working with third-parties, they should leverage any resource that keeps the organization competitive and relevant to current and prospective clients.

 They should find those who can implement that new trading system or portfolio accounting software they’ve always wanted.
 They can work with an operations outsourcing provider to handle their middle- and back-office work, or leverage a TAMP services provider to get everything in one place.
 Whether the talent is in-house or third-party, the goal is to make business processes easier and more efficient.